 (2) Under our share purchase program announced in 2016, repurchases of our ADSs have been and will be, made from time to time on the open market at prevailing market prices or in privately negotiated transactions subject to the restrictions relating to volume, price and timing.
-This share repurchase program will be implemented over the course of 12 months from June 15, 2016 to June 14, 2017, in a manner consistent with market conditions, the interest of the shareholders, the trading price of the ADSs and in compliance with relevant rules under the Exchange Act.
+This share repurchase program has been extended until June 14, 2018 and will be implemented in a manner consistent with market conditions, the interest of the shareholders, the trading price of the ADSs and in compliance with relevant rules under the Exchange Act.